UNESCO suspends new programmes after U.S. funding cut

 U.S. President Barack Obama is talking to members of Congress about funding for UNESCO, but faces fierce opposition in an era of tight budgets, especially from Republican lawmakers.

-Bokova appealed for additional voluntary funding from other member states to bolster agency finances, and said she was launching an Emergency Multi-Donor Fund for core priority programs.
+Bokova appealed for additional voluntary funding from other member states to bolster agency finances, and said she was launching an Emergency Multi-Donor Fund for core priority programmes.

-The government of Gabon said Thursday it would donate $2 million to the agency to help deal with the immediate shortfall.

-UNESCO also launched an online appeal for donations from the general public, which it said would go towards the emergency fund.

-"I know this is not a long-term solution, but it will provide the organisation with some breathing space to plan rationally within new conditions," Bokova said.
+"I know this is not a long-term solution, but it will provide the organisation with some breathing space to plan rationally within new conditions," she said.

+In addition, member states were being urged to make their 2012 contributions as soon as possible.

 (Reporting By Vicky Buffery; Editing by Matthew Jones)